-IDT's CPS-16 is optimized for either board-level DSP/ASIC cluster applications or module-level distributed processing application.
-Up to 16 serial RapidIO ports fully meet the standard V1.3 specification.
-The physical lanes may be configured to work at 3.125Gbps, 2.5Gbps or 1.25Gbps and in short haul or long haul.
+The CPS-10Q is optimized for either board-level DSP/ASIC cluster applications or module-level distributed processing application.
+Up to 16 serial RapidIO ports fully meet standard v1.3.
+The physical lanes may be configured to operate at 3.125Gbps, 2.5Gbps or 1.25Gbps.
+All lanes independently work in short haul or long haul.
+The switch has a sustained 80Gbps bandwidth.
+It is non-blocking within a given sRIO priority.